Introduction to Jehovah's Witnesses

 -Charles T. Russell, Studies in the Scriptures, Vol. 2, "The Time Is At Hand," 1913, p.
 242

-JWs claim to be Christians, so if they also claim to be "lovers of the truth," then they should have nothing to fear from what I'm about say.
-In fact, they should examine the claims I'm making and investigate for themselves to see if what I'm saying is true.
+Though the Watch Tower Society tries to tell people that Russell is not their founder (i.e. they claim Jesus was their founder), Russell is the primary founder of their religion.
+JWs claim to be Christians, so if they also claim to be "lovers of the truth," then they should have nothing to fear from what I'm about say, and if they believe as Russell did, then they should examine the claims I'm making and investigate for themselves to see if what I'm saying is true.

 On the surface, this is what you might read and hear from a Jehovah's Witness: